rae83/autocomplete-server/README.md

 ---
 - How would you evaluate if your auto-categorization server is good?

 Similar to my response for the first questions, it is important to consider dimensions alongside model performance, such as speed and value to the user.
-Further, since this is a user-facing, it is also important to consider *what kind of errors* the model makes.
+Further, since this is user-facing, it is also important to consider *what kind of errors* the model makes.
 As such, to assess the performance of the model that the auto-categorization server uses, you can look at the confusion matrix of model output.
 This will help you identify strengths and weaknesses in the model - are there certain topics that it routinely labels correctly?
 Certain ones that it habitually mislabels?
 Is it only achieving high accuracy in one topic because is is over-assigning all messages to that topic?

 Since auto-categorization is an extension on the autocomplete server, it would be useful to compare the autocomplete standalone to the autocomplete + auto-categorize servers.
 Again, this could be done in an AB Test that measures if one server setup helps users achieve their goal more quickly than the other.